ZoeZo3/LibraryApp/README.md

 # Where is the data from?

-All books data is from the Google Books API
+All books data is from the Google Books API.

 # Comments